connieyeee/Case-Marketing-CRM-RFM-Dashboard/README.md

 2. **Importance of R-F-M Analysis**: The R-F-M analysis provided valuable insights into customer behavior and preferences, enabling personalized communication and targeted campaigns.

 3. **Personalization Yields Results**: Personalized communication and targeted campaigns based on the R-F-M scores led to enhanced customer engagement and loyalty.
-This summary focuses on the key lessons related to customer segmentation, the